entrypoint-lv/DataTableQueryBuilder/README.md

 }
 ```

-> Please note that the ``CreateDate`` field here is of type DateTime, so it will be returned in ISO date format and not as formatted string - this is intentional, as the formatting must happen in the UI and not in the LINQ query.
+> Please note that the `CreateDate` property is of type DateTime, so it will be returned in ISO date format - this is intentional, as the formatting must happen in the UI and not in the LINQ query.

 Create a base LINQ query that will be used by query builder to request users from a database: